-The report will be sent to the doctor that referred you.
-If results are needed urgently, your doctor can telephone us.
+The report will be sent to the doctor that referred you within a few days.
+If results are needed more urgently, your doctor can telephone us.
 If you have a further appointment with your doctor please let us know the date when you come for your scan.